S2E/s2e-old/docs/Contribute.rst

    If you have changed the S2E source or need custom plugins, first check that you can reproduce the bug with vanilla S2E.
 Otherwise, please read point 3 and 4 below.

-2. A guest image that is ready to run and a script to launch it.
+2. An archive containing a guest image that is ready to run and a script to launch it.
 You must build your image in such a way that it can be launched by a script.
 We should not have to type any commands or do any sort of manipulation in the guest.
 We will reject your image if we spend more than 10 minutes trying to run it.